-Philip McClure, PT, PhD, FAPTA, Professor and Director of Post-Professional Programs, received a Bachelor of Science degree in physical therapy from Temple University, a Master of Science degree in Orthopedic Physical Therapy from the Medical College of Virginia and a PhD in Biomedical Science from Drexel University.
+Philip McClure, PT, PhD, FAPTA, Chair, Department of Physical Therapy, Professor of Physical Therapy, and Director of the Entry-Level DPT Program, received a Bachelor of Science degree in physical therapy from Temple University, a Master of Science degree in Orthopedic Physical Therapy from the Medical College of Virginia and a PhD in Biomedical Science from Drexel University.

 - Seitz AL,Michener LM, McClure PW, Finucane S, Ketchum J, Walsworth M, Boardman ND.
 (2011).
 "Scapular Upward Rotation and Posterior Tilt Increases Subacromial Space, but not Muscle Performance in Subacromial Impingement."
 Journal of Orthopedic Sports Physical Therapy.

 - Ettinger L, McClure P, Kincil L ,Karduna A. (2011).
 "Changes In Scapular Kinematics Post Workday In Dental Hygienists."
 Clinical Biomechanics.